 Whatever you want to call me, I have been fairly consistent in recent years about one thing.
 If you look back at some of my political blogs, you will see that I often make an effort to find common ground and to call for people on all sides to be open to compromise.
-In fact, here is a link to the blog I wrote shortly after the last presidential election:

-That would have made a pretty good speech, although I think it sounds a bit naive now.
 I still believed at the time that there were large numbers of people who either wanted or at least saw the necessity of politicians making compromises.
 It has become increasingly clear, however, that this is not the case.
 People that are politically engaged, and the politicians who generally get elected these days, want their side to win, and any indication that a person is willing to compromise is seen as a sign of weakness.
 And the only time anyone seems to call for unity is when his or her side wins.

 Our nation just "elected" as president a man who won by exploiting the anger and the fears of a certain segment of the population, feeding and increasing divisions that were already strong before the election.
 If Democrats hope to do better in the future, they will probably have to adopt more forcefully a similar strategy.
 Either that or they can sit back and hope that the country goes to hell under Trump.
 President Obama did not win, after all, due to his calls for hope and change.
 He won by running against the memory of George W. Bush (twice): an unpopular war in Iraq, a pathetic government response to Hurricane Katrina, and a financial implosion that began to unfold shortly before the 2008 election.